Oligomorphic code

+Oligomorphic code, also known as semi-polymorphic code, is a method used by a computer virus to obfuscate its decryptor by generating different versions of it, in order to evade detection by antivirus software.
+It is similar to, but less sophisticated than, polymorphic code.

-An oligomorphic code is generally used by a computer virus to generate a decryptor for itself in a way comparable to a simple polymorphic code.
-It does this by randomly selecting each piece of the decryptor from several predefined alternatives.
+Oligomorphic code works by randomly selecting each piece of the decryptor from several predefined alternatives.
+At run time, these components can be combined in various ways to create new, distinct versions of the decryptor.

-The pieces used to build the decryptor are usually too common to be detected with signatures.
-However, most oligomorphic viruses aren't able to generate more than just a few hundred different decryptors, so detecting them with simple signatures is still possible.
+Having multiple possible decryptors makes it more difficult for a virus to be detected with anti-malware signatures.
+However, most oligomorphic viruses are only able to generate a limited amount of decryptors, around a few hundred, so detecting them with simple signatures is still possible.
 Another method to detect an oligomorphic decryptor is to make a signature for each possible piece of code, group pieces that can substitute each other together and scan the file for a chain of decryptor pieces from alternating groups.
 Emulation may be used to detect the virus, but it can take more resources than necessary.

+History

+The first known virus using oligomorphic code was the Whale DOS virus, identified in 1990, which chose from a few dozen distinct decryptors.
+The first Windows 95 virus using oligomorphic code was the Memorial virus, which could generate 96 distinct decryptor patterns.
+Another example is the Russian virus family WordSwap.